XTQA: Span-Level Explanations of the Textbook Question Answering: Task Formulation

 \section{Task Formulation}

-The TQA dataset contains two types of questions: diagram questions and non-diagram questions.
-Therefore, the TQA task can be classified into two categories: diagram question answering and non-diagram question answering.
-Owing to the difference only at this point between them, here we give the task formulation of the diagram question answering.
+The TQA task can be classified into two categories: diagram question answering and non-diagram question answering.
+In this Section, we mainly introduce the task formulation of the diagram question answering due to their similarities.